primebeast/HBot/README.md

 ## Usage:

-Run these commands to run WebBot
+Run these commands to run HBot

 ### > For Termux: